LemScoot/Group-Project-for-Programming-2023/Snake Clone/readme.md

 #  Planning of Snake

-This is a clone of the famous snake game that was on the Nokia 3310 or Google where food shows up and you eat the food and get longer
+This is a clone of the famous snake game that was on the Nokia 3310 or Google where food shows up and you eat the food and get longer.
+However we are stylizing it more on pixels instead of flat colors.

 [Link back to SRC folder](https://github.com/LemScoot/Group-Project-for-Programming-2023/tree/main/src)